apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 * Generate key/value pairs for loosely structured data

 ## Example: Flatten and Generate Key Values for Complex JSON
-This example uses the following data that represents unit sales of tickets to events that were sold over a period of for several days in December:
+This example uses the following data that represents unit sales of tickets to events that were sold over a period of several days in December:

 ### ticket_sales.json Contents